Alex: So, Emma Woodhouse, what's more important to you? Being a great friend, or being a great matchmaker?

 - The Verse: Shares one with The Lizzie Bennet Diaries; Pemberley Digital publishes both her videos and Gigi Darcy's.
-In Episode 41, Caroline Lee appears as Senator Elton's new fiancée.
+See also the entry for Canon Welding, where the two series are very explicitly linked together.

 - Vitriolic Best Buds: Alex and Emma.
 She teases him about his clothes.
 And ruins them to improve his fashion sense.
 He hits her Berserk Button and takes a burning pot at her self-esteem to stop her casualties.

 - Episode 23, "Moment of Triumph".
 The first intimations are dropped that Match #21 is not destined to be, complete with amusing party shenanigans, a photo booth and Alex giving a couple of hilarious Aside Glances at the camera.
 But in The Stinger we see...
 Emma, tears unshed, in clear confusion about everything.
 It's the first genuine moment of Character Development for her, and it raises the stakes of the show: all the buried flaws that trouble the foundations of Emma-land are not going to stay buried for long...